rpechuk/masters-thesis/index.md

 The publisher performs the following steps:

 1. **Specification Parsing**: Parse the YAML specification into an abstract syntax tree (AST) which can be rendered into a DOM using vgplot [@doi:10.1109/TVCG.2023.3327189], a visualization grammar for Mosaic-based web visualizations.
-2. **Run-time Simulation**: Render the AST into a virtual DOM, programmatically activating interactors and inputs to trigger and capture all setup and interaction queries that could be issued during runtime.
+2. **Run-time Simulation**: Render the AST into a headless DOM, programmatically activating interactors and inputs to trigger and capture all setup and interaction queries that could be issued during runtime.
 3. **Query Materialization**: Execute data preparation, initial loading, and pre-aggregation queries saving the results as deployable assets.
 4. **AST Rewriting**: Replace data loading and preparation queries in the specification AST with references to precomputed results.
 5. **Hydration Support**: Emit JavaScript code to populate the Mosaic cache and database with pre-computed assets.
 For pre-rendered views, generate additional logic to initialize interactive components at runtime.